I've read that the dietary supplement acetyl-L-carnitine may reduce fatigue in multiple sclerosis. Is this true?

 As for treating fatigue with acetyl-L-carnitine, some studies have suggested that supplements could ease MS-related fatigue in people with low blood levels of L-carnitine.

-Other research found that acetyl-L-carnitine works better than certain medications used to treat fatigue.
+A small study found that acetyl-L-carnitine works better than certain medications, such as amantadine, used to treat fatigue.
 But additional studies have had inconclusive results, showing a possible, but not statistically significant, benefit to acetyl-L-carnitine in MS-related fatigue.

 Although acetyl-L-carnitine generally has few or mild side effects, it can interfere with blooding-thinning medications and other drugs.
-Therefore, have a discussion with your health care provider before taking acetyl-L-carnitine or any other dietary supplement, be sure to talk with your doctor first.
+Therefore, have a discussion with your health care provider before taking acetyl-L-carnitine or any other dietary supplement.

-- Tomassini V, et al. Comparison of the effects of acetyl L-carnitine and amantadine for the treatment of fatigue in multiple sclerosis: Results of a pilot, randomised, double-blind, crossover trial.
+- Tomassini V, et al. Comparison of the effects of acetyl L-carnitine and amantadine for the treatment of fatigue in multiple sclerosis: Results of a pilot, randomized, double-blind, crossover trial.
 Journal of the Neurological Sciences.
 2004; doi:10.1016/j.jns.2003.11.005.